“And Jesus said to him, “Foxes have holes, and birds of the air have nests, but the Son of Man has nowhere to lay his head.”

 Most Needed Items for Prior Crossing

 Project Home is another way that we love our neighbors as ourselves.
-Each October, House of Hope opens its doors to shelter homeless families from St. Paul and provide shelter, food, security, and hospitality.
+For over 20 years in October, House of Hope opened its doors to shelter homeless St. Paul families and provide shelter, food, security, and hospitality.
+Volunteers are now providing laundry support for Project Home families living at their new permanent location.
 Watch a recent video highlighting House of Hope’s involvement and dedicated volunteers.

 Women’s Advocates provides shelter for nearly 1,000 women and children each year.
 A group of volunteers gathers every third Thursday from 6–7:30 p.m. at the shelter to do a craft project or play games with the women and children, followed by sharing a healthy snack together.

 Habitat for Humanity helps alleviate the housing crisis by assisting low-income families construct or renovate their homes.
-Volunteers from House of Hope support Saturday Work Crews and the Summer Work Camp.
+Volunteers from House of Hope support Saturday Work Crews and Summer Faith Builders joining four congregations to work on a home.